ava-labs/avalanche-docs/docs/subnets/avalanche-subnet-faucet.md

 ### Server-Side Configurations

-On the server side, we need to configure 2 files - `.env` for secret keys and `config.json` for chain and API's rate limiting configurations.
+On the server-side, we need to configure 2 files - `.env` for secret keys and `config.json` for chain and API rate limiting configurations.

 #### Setup Environment Variables